 Where to choose

 In the end, It’s totally fine if you don’t visit all these spots during your time in Colombia.
 I guess most of you are travelling to share experiences and memories.
 You’ll find friendly Colombians people everywhere (I promise).
-Whether you’re looking for a little slice of luxury, finding a place on Airbnb or backpacking Colombia, the whole country is an exceptional place to explore.
-You’re going to love it!

 During his globetrotting trip, Thomas fell head over heels for Colombia and quickly realised that lots of the information about the country is either missing or not quite accurate for us travellers.
 Thomas then started his epic blog, Tomplanmytrip to help all travellers to discover the secrets of Colombia.